-Expenditures for Community Engagement Initiatives in Fiscal Year 2013
+Expenditures for Community Engagement Initiatives

-In fiscal year 2013, the Sony Group spent approximately 3.5 billion yen on community engagement initiatives.
-These initiatives focused on education, particularly science education.
+In fiscal year 2014, the Sony Group spent approximately 3.2billion yen on community engagement initiatives.
+These initiatives focused on education, particularly education for children.

 Cumulative figure.
 In addition to donations, sponsorships and independent program expenses (including facility operation expenses), this amount includes the market prices of products donated.